RMIT Prize for Research Excellence - HDR (in the categories of Technology, Design, or Enterprise)

 In considering nominations, the Awards Panel will consider the relevance and quality of the thesis/project in relation to the category of award being applied for.

-The three categories are Technology, Design, and Enterprise.
+The three categories are Design, Enterprise, and Technology.
 The nominee must identify the defining feature of their research and provide evidence to relate it to one of these categories.

 Research in the Technology category can relate to:

 - Innovative use of technology in all disciplines and/or